appledavevc/GP-Website/README.md

 ## License

-The Ghent Photography app is open-source and released under the [GPLv3 License](LICENSE).
+The Ghent Photography website is open-source and released under the [GPLv3 License](LICENSE).
 You are free to use, modify, and contribute to the app following the terms of the license.

 ## Acknowledgements